25 Classic Wedding Ideas That Will Always Be In Style

 • She is based in Washington, D.C. and holds a Bachelor of Science in journalism

 As much as we love scoping out the newest, most exciting wedding trends, there's something to be said about planning a wedding that focuses on chic, time-honored design instead.
-If you're thinking about having a classic wedding theme, you're probably the type of person who's fine with skipping the latest craze in favor of something you know you'll still love years down the road, and we can't argue with that.
-Classic weddings can be incredibly beautiful and luxurious, especially when you pull in elements that hearken back to the glamour of decades past (think champagne towers, sparkling chandeliers and a Rolls Royce getaway car).
-Our guide to classic wedding style is filled with ideas that are both modern and timeless, so that your special day feels like you right now—and you in 50 years.
+If you're thinking about having a classic wedding, you're probably the type of person who's fine with skipping the latest craze in favor of something you know you'll still love years down the road, and we can't argue with that.
+Classic weddings can be incredibly beautiful and luxurious, especially when your inspiration board is full of elements that hearken back to the glamour of decades past (think champagne towers, sparkling chandeliers and a Rolls Royce getaway car).
+Our guide to this beloved wedding theme is filled with ideas that are both modern and timeless, so that your special day feels like you right now—and you in 50 years.

 In this article: